Skip to Content

 New Moon and Astrophotography

-If you are an astrophotographer, then always knowing the current moon phase is not new to you.
+If you are an astrophotographer, knowing the moon’s current phase is not new to you.
 A full moon can make astrophotography difficult as the moon reflects bright sunlight into the sky, washing out faint deep-sky objects.

 It can also create less contrast and detail in the images you capture during a full moon.
 For these reasons, your best opportunity for astrophotography is on a clear night during the new moon.